ghacks Technology News

 You will notice that the memory usage will climb up again and gets dropped again to the lowest possible amount from where it starts climbing up again.
 The memory usage won’t climb higher than a few thousand Kilobytes the most at any point in time though.

 While it is not clear how the program does its magic, it is likely that it moves the memory to the disk cache.
-While that drops the memory usage, it also could slow down operations due to the slower speed of the hard drive in comparison to the computer’s RAM.
+While that drops the memory usage, it also could slow down operations due to the slower speed of the hard drive in comparison to the computer's RAM.
 It still can be beneficial if the computer has little RAM installed.
-The process does not seem to have an effect on the computer’s cpu usage though.
-At least on my modern PC I was not able to come to the conclusion that running the program did not affect the cpu usage.
+The process does not seem to have an effect on the computer's cpu usage though.
+At least on my modern PC running the memory optimization program did not affect cpu usage negatively.

 When you close Firefox Plumber you will notice that memory usage increases gradually until it reaches the usual levels.
 The program comes with a configuration file in the program directory that lists the processes that it optimizes.
 Included by default are firefox.exe, plugin-container.exe and palemoon.exe.
 I did not try adding additional processes, Thunderbird comes to mind, to the ini but it could theoretically work.